corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 * A bond purchase.
 * A coupon payment on a bond.

-We can imagine that we’d want to impose different rules on what constitutes a valid transaction depending on whether this is a purchase or a coupon payment.
-For example, in the case of a purchase, we would require a change in the bond’s current owner, whereas in the case of a coupon payment, we would require that the ownership of the bond does not change.
+Different rules and constraints are likely to apply depending on whether this is a purchase or a coupon payment.
+For example, in the case of a purchase, there would be a change in the bond’s current owner.
+Whereas in the case of a coupon payment, the ownership of the bond would not change.

-For this, we have *commands*.
-Including a command in a transaction allows us to indicate the transaction’s intent, affecting how we check the validity of the transaction.
+**Commands** are included in a transaction to indicate the transaction’s intent, affecting how the transaction is validated.

-Each command is also associated with a list of one or more *signers*.
-By taking the union of all the public keys listed in the commands, we get the list of the transaction’s required signers.
-In our example, we might imagine that:
+Each command is also associated with a list of one or more **signers**.
+By taking the union of all the public keys listed in the commands, you get the list of the transaction’s required signers.
+In this example, it could be that:

-* In a coupon payment on a bond, only the owner of the bond is required to sign
+* In a coupon payment on a bond, only the owner of the bond is required to sign.
-* In a cash payment, only the owner of the cash is required to sign
+* In a cash payment, only the owner of the cash is required to sign.

-We can visualize this situation as follows:
+Here's a visualisation of this example.

 {{< figure alt="commands" width=80% zoom="/en/images/commands.png" >}}